 Dispersal: The seed readily lodges in animal fur/hair/wool and may be transported significant distances from the parent plant.

 Distribution: Occurs in many crops.
 It may also be found in run down pastures, roadsides, waste areas and coastal zones.

 Status: Undeclared in Tasmania.

 - Herbicide (spring, summer and autumn).
 Several herbicides are registered for Barley Grass in Tasmania, including glyphosate and paraquat.
-Contact DPIWE for further information.
+Contact DPIPWE for further information.

 - Grazing (all year).
 Will not eradicate Barley Grass, however if used correctly, it may reduce seed production.
 Close grazing when plants are young plus mowing in late spring is useful in limiting seed formation.
 Do not overgraze, as this may allow Barley Grass to proliferate.